farm-ng/amiga-dev-kit/website/docs/hardware/mechanics.md

 ![image of a fork panel open](./assets/open_panel_view.jpeg) ![image of a fork from the top](./assets/fork_top.jpeg)

 * When tightening them back, make sure the fork tops are parallel to the ground by tightening the bolts evenly.
 If the inner clamps that keep the Truck Bars locked are uneven, the wheels will not be perpendicular to the ground.
-We recommend 23 lb.ft (310 N.m) of torque.

 :::warning Amiga's geometry
 When you change your Amiga's size, remember to change the `wheel_track` parameter on your [dashboard](../dashboard/dashboard-user-guide#configuration-settings) and your [Brain Settings](../apps/launcher/#robot-geometry) (if applicable).<br/><br/>